 As a common herbal treatment in traditional medicine practices for hundreds of years, borage oil has numerous uses — ranging from treating skin flare-ups to lowering pain.
-The most beneficial aspect of using borage oil either topically on the skin or internally in capsule form is it has strong anti-inflammatory effects.
+The most beneficial aspect of using borage oil, either topically on the skin or internally in capsule form, is that it has strong anti-inflammatory effects.

 How Does Borage Oil Work?

-Due to its anti-inflammatory and antioxidant properties, borage oil containing GLA can be helpful for treating a wide range of both short- and long-term illnesses, including:
+Due to its antioxidant properties and ability to fight inflammation, borage oil benefits include the ability to help treat a wide range of both short- and long-term illnesses, including:

 - PMS symptoms (including breast pain or tenderness, anxiety, and skin breakouts)

 - Bone loss and osteoporosis (especially when combined with bone-building supplements like omega-3 fish oils)

 - Skin disorders, including eczema or atopic dermatitis

 - Menopause symptoms, including hot flashes and night sweats